ui3TD/baberu/README.md

 # Baberu: Automated Subtitle Generation and Processing Pipeline

 This is a hobbyist project.
-No issues or tickets will be responded to.
+No contributions will be accepted.
 Code is subject to change without notice.

 ## Overview